About Us Contact Shop

 There you can find rugs, lamps, scarves, perfumes, sweets, spices, and so much more.
 We were able to find some great fabrics for a low cost, but just make sure to barter!
 It’s expected from the shopkeepers.

-With a terrace view overlooking the Hagia Sophia, you can relax after a few hours of seeing the sights to some tasty Indian food.
-However, we feel that their ice cream is definitely the highlight.
-Mixing delicious flavors and fruits and nuts, it’s seriously refreshing after a hot afternoon.
+However, we felt that their ice cream (or kulfi) was definitely the highlight.
+Mixing delicious flavors and fruits and nuts, it was seriously refreshing after a hot afternoon.

 Silas and I had made some amazing memories when visiting Istanbul and met some amazingly kind people.
 After staying there for around a month and a half, we were so glad to have gotten to know the city.